 Q. 1.
 How does Douglas make clear to the reader the sense of panic that gripped him as he almost drowned?
 Describe the details that have made the description vivid.

-A) The author has given very detailed account of Douglas’ feelings and trials from getting drowned by using many literary devices.
+A) The author in her theme of Deep Water, has given very detailed account of Douglas’ feelings and trials from getting drowned by using many literary devices.
 For example, ‘Those nine feet were more like ninety’ (exaggeration), ‘My lungs were ready to burst.’(exaggeration), ‘I came up slowly, I opened my eyes and saw nothing but water…..
 I grew panicky’ (visuals), ‘I was suffocating.
 I tried to yell, but no sound came out!’.

 A) When Douglas grew up, he decided to overcome his fear and he took the help of an instructor to learn swimming.
-Realizing Douglas’ mortal fear for water,the instructor devised a novel way of helping him.
+Realizing Douglas’ mortal fear for water, the instructor devised a novel way of helping him.
 He attached the rope to the belt worn by Douglas which went through a pulley that ran on an over-head cable.
-Holding the end of the rope in his hand, he mad Douglas go back and forth in the pool without any acute sense of fear.
+Holding the end of the rope in his hand, he mad Douglas go back and forth into the deep water of pool without any acute sense of fear.
 Next, the instructor taught him to exhale under water and inhale through raised nose.
 He made him kick his legs to make them relax.
 Then he asked him to swim.
 He continued swimming from April to July.
-Still, he was not satisfied, so, he swam two miles across Lake Went-worth and the whole length to the shore and back of Warm Lake.
+Sometimes, while wading across the Tieton or Bumping River, his old terror seized him.
+Since he was not satisfied, so, he swam two miles across Lake Went-worth, dived at Triggs island, and swam the whole length to the shore and back of Warm Lake.
 Finally, he overcame his fear of water.